Fate/Stay Night: Internet radio shows

-Spin-off series
+Spin-offs

-Characters from the Fate/stay night series appear alongside other Type-Moon characters in the gag manga series Carnival Phantasm, released by Ichijinsha between July 2004 and 2005.
+Characters from the Fate/Stay Night visual novel appear alongside other Type-Moon characters in the gag manga series Carnival Phantasm, released by Ichijinsha between July 2004 and 2005.
 An original video animation series produced by Lerche was released between August 12, 2011, and July 7, 2012.

-A spin-off manga series written by Hiroshi Hiroyama, titled Fate/kaleid liner Prisma Illya, began serialization in Kadokawa Shoten's Comp Ace magazine from September 2007.
-Set in an alternate universe to the visual novels, the series follows the character Illyasviel von Einzbern as she becomes a magical girl.
-Several anime series and a film have been produced by Silver Link.
-Another spin-off, the slice of life and food-centric Today's Menu for the Emiya Family by TAa, has been serialized on Kadokawa Shoten's Young Ace Up website since January 26, 2016, and has been collected in seven tankōbon volumes as of October 8, 2021.
+The Today's Menu for the Emiya Family manga series written and illustrated by TAa, was serialized on Kadokawa Shoten's Young Ace Up website since January 26, 2016, and has since then been collected in twelve tankōbon volumes as of May 2026.
 Set in an alternate universe where the Fifth Holy Grail War resolved with most of the characters surviving and later becoming friends and neighbors, it revolves around Shiro and other characters preparing various dishes for their friends and family.
 A thirteen-episode original net animation adaptation by Ufotable aired monthly from January 25, 2018, to January 1, 2019, and a video game was also released for the Nintendo Switch.